The Good and the Bad of Journaling

 Below is a guide to reap the benefits of journaling while avoiding the pitfalls.

-Write a few sentences about a problem or feelings that need expression:
+1. Write a few sentences about a problem or negative feelings that you believe need expression:

 Would you think the same if you felt comfortable?